Medicaid Standards for Certified 1-2 Bed Adult Family Homes

 - Most providers should submit a new provider enrollment application on the ForwardHealth Portal to get a Medicaid-issued provider ID.

 - Supportive home care agencies with electronic visit verification (EVV)-only provider Medicaid IDs have a quicker process.
-They’ll convert their EVV-only enrollment to full Medicaid enrollment.
+They’ll upgrade their EVV-only enrollment to full Medicaid enrollment.
 It’s called revalidation.

 Key resources:

-- Providers should visit the Provider Enrollment System for Adult Long-term Care Portal page.
+- Providers—find training and information on the Provider Enrollment System for Adult Long-term Care Portal page.
 You’ll find recorded trainings about how to enroll and information on how to get started.

-- Partners should use our toolkits to help spread the word to providers.
-We’ve created a:
+- Partners—use our toolkits to help spread the word to providers:

 Please note: this requirement does not affect individual self-directed support or participant-hired workers.